 We Care About Your Health

 We know that not all customers are alike.
-Some households may have family members with health conditions that require more heat during cool weather.
-If you or a member of your household has a health condition, this program may be able to provide additional natural gas at the baseline rate.
+Some households may have family members with medical conditions that require more heat during cool weather.
+If you or a member of your household has a medical condition for which additional space heating is necessary, this program may be able to provide additional natural gas at the baseline rate.

 How to Qualify

-You may qualify for the medical rate if you or a full-time member of your household:
+You may qualify for the Medical Baseline Allowance program if you or another full-time resident of your home:

 To apply, simply follow these 3 steps: